neurolibre/docs.neurolibre.org/source/OVERVIEW.rst

   :align: center
   :alt: NeuroLibre preprints are beyond PDFs

-.. seealso:: If you would like to submit a NeuroLibre preprint, please read our `submission guidelines <#submit>`_.
+.. seealso:: If you would like to submit a NeuroLibre preprint, please read our `submission guidelines <https://docs.neurolibre.com/en/latest/SUBMIT.html>`_.

 +++++++++++++++
 For readers, it takes one click